jspaezp/ms2ml/README.md

 # TODO

+- General
+    - Convert cached properties to the lazy decodator
+- [ ] Config
+    - [ ] Convert config from config files of search engines
+        - [ ] comet
+        - [ ] msfragger
+    - [ ] Import/export to toml
 - [x] Spectrum converter (extended object that allow to go from spectrum to ms encodings)
     - [x] Spectrum Tensor batch
     - [x] Annotation option (adding a peptide object).